-SSRS conducted a survey of Muslims and Jews for the Institute for Social Policy and Understanding from January 18 through January 27, 2016.
-The study investigated the opinions of Muslims and Jews regarding the 2016 presidential election, the most important issues facing the country, the acceptability of both military and non-military attacks on civilians, and the importance of national and religious identity.
+SSRS conducted a survey of Muslims and Jews for the Institute for Social Policy and Understanding from January 4 through January 19, 2017.
+The study investigated the opinions of Muslims and Jews regarding the 2016 presidential election, the most important issues facing the country, religious discrimination, and domestic violence.

-For the survey, SSRS interviewed 515 Muslim respondents and 312 Jews.
-We interviewed a total of 827 respondents.
+For the survey, SSRS interviewed a total of 1,140 respondents; 800 Muslims and 340 Jews.
 This report details the methodological components of the study: sample design, questionnaire design, programming, field operations, data processing, and weighting.
-The majority of all interviews (and all Jewish interviews) were completed by phone.
-One hundred six interviews with Muslim respondents were completed via web panel.
+Most interviews (and all interviews with Jews) were completed by telephone.
+Three-hundred fifty interviews with Muslim respondents were completed via web panel.